meena-rathi/shopping/README.md

 The purpose of my project is to create a basic e-commerce website consisting of three main pages: a homepage, a product catalog (gallery) page, and a contact us page.
 On the gallery page, customers can browse through the available products in the catalog, and on the contact us page, they can get in touch with us for any inquirie.

+Feature:
+On the index page, I have designed a header that includes a logo and a menu bar with options for Home, Gallery, and Signup.Additionally, there is a banner with text in the body.